Basics

 • A national system of real-time soybean rust monitoring and forecasting has been in place since February 2005 to help growers with spray decisions.
 This information is posted at the USDA Pest Information for Extension and Education (ipmPIPE) website.
 Click on your state for local advisories.

-Spread of rust and the disease cycle
+Spread of soybean rust and the disease cycle

 rust spores